Local school boards emerge as hot races in November election

 “I’ve learned that they’re allowed to say things that are untrue because you’re a public figure.
 I never imagined that at the local level,” she said.

-An especially common claim among the challengers is that schools are teaching Black children that they’re victims and white children they’re villains as part of their, which they attribute to critical race theory.
+And especially common claim among the challengers is that schools are teaching Black children that they’re victims and white children they’re villains, which they attribute to critical race theory.
 It’s a characterization of districts’ responses to last year’s racial protests that national education and civil rights organizations have rejected as false and dangerous.

 Critical race theory is a way of thinking about America’s history through the lens of racism that was developed in the 1970s and 1980s.
 While there is little evidence it is taught in schools, the concept has become a flashpoint in the culture wars since the killing of George Floyd prompted a national reckoning on race.